Intro to Lipids

 Fatty Acid composition

-The fatty acid composition of a particular oil varies depending on the variety of the crop, growing conditions, etc. The values provided in the table below give a reasonable estimation of the fatty acid composition of the primary fats and oils used in food manufacturing and food preparation.
+The fatty acid composition of a particular oil varies depending on the variety of the crop, growing conditions, etc. The values in the table below give a reasonable estimation of the fatty acid composition of the primary fats and oils used in food manufacturing and preparation.

 Lipid Digestion and Absorption

 Digestion of dietary fat involves the breakdown of the triglyceride molecule into two fatty acid molecules and one mono-glyceride molecule.
 And a mono-glyceride molecule is glycerol attached to one fatty acid.
-Most of the dietary fat digestion takes place through the activity of an enzyme called pancreatic lipase, the pancreas produces that, and the remainder of fat digestion is accounted for by an enzyme produced by the stomach called gastric lipase.
+Most dietary fat digestion takes place through the activity of an enzyme called pancreatic lipase, the pancreas produces that, and the remainder of fat digestion is accounted for by an enzyme produced by the stomach called gastric lipase.

 The salivary glands also produce a lipase that is called lingual lipase.
 It is not quantitatively crucial for fat digestion, but it’s believed to be important in oral fat detection or fat taste.
-And funnily it is the same enzyme as gastric lipase!
+And funnily, it is the same enzyme as gastric lipase!

 Fat digestion relies on the presence of a set of compounds that we call bile acids, and these bile acids play an essential role in fat digestion by functioning as emulsifiers.
-What it means is that they disperse the dietary fat into smaller fat droplets and thereby help the pancreatic lipase to gain more convenient access to the fat.
+It means that they disperse the dietary fat into smaller fat droplets and thereby help the pancreatic lipase to gain more convenient access to the fat.
 The liver produces bile acids from cholesterol.
 Then they are stored together with cholesterol and phospholipids in the gallbladder.

 When dietary fat enters the small intestine, it causes the secretion of a hormone called cholecystokinin or CCK.
 And this hormone triggers the gallbladder to contract and release its content into the duodenum.
 The primary bile acid that is released is called cholic acid, and this cholic acid usually is attached to amino acids.
 The amino acids turn taurine or glycine to form taurocholate and glycocholate.
 These bile acids we call conjugated bile acids.